kiamesdavies/money-transfer/README.md

 Running
 ===

-Under the test folder, there is another package `integration_tests`, it contains the following classes
+Under the test folder, there is a package `integration_tests`, it contains the following classes
 - `AccountService`: Runs a single scenario of 5 requests, account 4 and 5 getting their balance, then transfer €10 from account 4 to 5, and finally account 4 and 5 getting their new balance and assert that its less and greater than their initial balance respectively
 - `MultipleTransferLoad`: Runs `AccountService` above 600 times by creating concurrent 300 users for `AccountService` within 100 seconds and looping twice, resulting in 3000 requests
 - `ConfirmTransferBalance`: Run a scenario of 2 requests, assert that account 4 has a balance of €4,000 and account 5 has a balance of €16,000